SingularityNET-Archive/Prototype-Meeting-Archives/README.md

 - OAuth client secret is stored in GitHub Actions secrets (never in code)
 - Access tokens never reach the frontend
-- Fine-grained PAT has minimal permissions (Actions:write only)
+- Classic PAT with minimal scope (public_repo for public repos)

 ### ⚠️ Important Notes